vicsz/spring-cloud-lab/readme.md

 In the case of the spring.application.name update, this should be reflected both the the Eureka service listings, and in the initial console initailzaition for Slot Machine Service.

-## 8 - **Bonus** Update the Config Server to use the Registry Service , and for the Slot Machine Service to identify the Config Server via Eureka
+## 8 - BONUS - Update the Config Server to use the Registry Service , and for the Slot Machine Service to identify the Config Server via Eureka

+## 9 - BONUS - Externalize the Slot Machine Values to the Config Server .. allow them to be dynamically updated without a Slot Machine Service update